 Large paper flower tutorial DIY

-This simple but extremely cute flower can perfectly complement any paper flower composition or even become the main flower of the whole backdrop.
-It looks so elegant and lovely, and also very easy and quick to make.
+This simple but extremely cute flower can perfectly complement any paper flower composition and even become the main flower of the whole backdrop.
+It looks so elegant and lovely, and it’s also very easy and quick to make.

-And the best thing is that along with this paper flower tutorial, I have prepared free templates for you that you can
+And the best part is that, along with this paper flower tutorial, I have prepared free templates for you!

 So, if you want to see how I make it, let’s start the paper flower tutorial!